Developer Guide

 In the previous sections we have already elaborated a little on the challenges and difficulties and talked about the efforts we put into addressing them.
 As such, for this section we have focused on quantifying the overall project effort.

 On the whole, the project took us the entire duration that was offered, with most of us writing upwards of 1000 lines of functional code.
-The Appointments
+The Appointments feature was naturally the biggest cause of this and it led to a number of issues that were quite effort-intensive to resolve.

 On a weekly basis, each of us invested about 8 hours on average in writing code, writing automated tests, documenting and manually testing the feature.